Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 ![Vertex Execution View - No File Grouping](https://github.com/Azure/AzureDataLake/blob/master/docs/img/ReleaseNotes/winter2018/2018-winter-filesets-nogrouping-vertexexecution.jpg)

-However, if I turn the feature preview on, the job will pack several files into a vertex, thus reducing the complexity of the stage to two vertices:
+However, if you turn the feature preview on, the job will pack several files into a vertex, thus reducing the complexity of the stage to two vertices:

 ![Job Graph - With File Grouping](https://github.com/Azure/AzureDataLake/blob/master/docs/img/ReleaseNotes/winter2018/2018-winter-filesets-withgrouping-jobgraph.jpg)